OdairPanizziJunior/OdairPanizziJunior/README.md

 * REACT
 ##### 👯 I’m looking to collaborate on the entire developer community
 ##### 📫 How to reach me: <https://www.linkedin.com/in/odairpanizzijunior/>
-#####⚡ Fun fact: "Someone is sitting in the shadows today because someone planted a tree a long time ago.” - Warren Buffet
+##### ⚡Fun fact: "Someone is sitting in the shadows today because someone planted a tree a long time ago.” - Warren Buffet